jchavez7797/csc340-assignment-1/README.md

 •	Prepare your Makefile so that the TA only needs to invoke the command “make” to compile your source file and produce the executable file.

-•	When your program is ready, submit your source file and Makefile to your TA by following the Assignment Submission Instructions located in blackboard
+•	When your program is ready, submit your source file and Makefile to your TA by following the Assignment Submission Instructions located in blackboard and here https://github.com/lschoeneman1/csc340-assignment-1/blob/master/Assignment%20Submission.pdf